Live Music

 On Cape Breton Island you will find tunes around every turn!
 Music is our heart and soul.

-There are direct flights to Sydney from Toronto and Montreal and from other North American and European cities via those cities.
+There are direct flights to Sydney from Halifax, Toronto and Montreal and from other North American and European cities via those cities.
 If traveling by ground, the Trans-Canada Highway 104 leads to Cape Breton Island.

 Getting Here and Around